 - Athletic Scholarship During Pregnancy

-NCAA bylaw 18.104.22.168 provides that when a student-athlete is pregnant and informs the sports medicine staff, her scholarship must remain in place for the remainder of the granting year so long as she does not voluntarily withdraw from her sport.
+NCAA bylaw 188.8.131.52 provides that when a student-athlete is pregnant and informs the sports medicine staff, the student-athlete scholarship must remain in place for the remainder of the granting year so long as student-athlete does not voluntarily withdraw from their sport.

 - Athletic-Related Financial Aid During Pregnancy